Marzio Masturzo

 Marzio Masturzo (fl.
-17th century) was an Italian painter of the Baroque period, active near his natal city of Naples.
+17th century) was an Italian Baroque painter, active near his natal city of Naples.
 He was a pupil of Paolo Greco, then, along with Salvatore Rosa, a fellow-pupil of Aniello Falcone.

 Like Falcone, he often painted battle scenes.
 He appears to have joined during the Masaniello revolt, a loose fraternity of artists called the Compagnia della morte involved in the rebellion.